slazav/mapsoft2/modules/geo_data/Formats.md

 For tracks and waypoint lists For waypoints mandatory fields (`name`, `comm`) are supported.
-Some additional fields are put in `opt` and can be saved to GPX again:
+Some additional fields are put in `opts` and can be saved to GPX again:

  * `desc` -- Text description of route for user.
 Not sent to GPS.
  * `src` -- Source of data.
 Included to give user some idea of reliability